NVlabs/FPSci/docs/general_config.md

 ```
 "renderClickPhoton": true,              // Draw the click to photon box
 "clickPhotonSide": "right",             // Draw the box on the right side (opposite weapon status)
+"clickPhotonMode": "total",             // Use the total click-to-photon time
 "clickPhotonVertPos": 0.5,              // Draw the click to photon box in the middle of the display
 "clickPhotonSize" : Point2(0.05,0.035), // Size of the box (as a ratio of screen space)
 "clickPhotonColors": [                  // Array of mouse up/down colors